Feuerlabs/meta-exosense/README.md

 If pyang provides no output, the specification is valid and can be uploaded to the Exosense Server.

-## Uploading the modified Yang specification
+## Upload the modified Yang specification
 Use the `create-yang-module.sh` script to upload the `exodemo.yang` file to the Exosense Server: